wacl-york/quant-tools/README.md

 The `QUANT/Data/Clean` GoogleDrive folder needs to be available locally, either through Google Drive sync or having been manually downloaded.
 Set the `quant_folder` variable to this location, then the `load_data` function can be used.
-Calling `load_data(quant_folder)` loads all the CSV files in this folder into a single `pandas` data frame.
+The basic behaviour, i.e. `load_data(quant_folder)`, loads all the CSV files in this folder into a single `pandas` data frame.
-However, there are options to load only subsets, such as which companies to load and specifying a timeframe.
+However, there are options to load only selected subsets of companies and timeframes.

-The `companies` argument accepts a list with values from the 4 companies included in the study:
+The `companies` argument accepts a list with values from the 4 companies included in the study: 'Aeroqual', 'AQMesh', 'Zephyr', and 'QuantAQ'.

-  - `Aeroqual`
-  - `AQMesh`
-  - `Zephyr`
-  - `QuantAQ`

 The `start` and `end` arguments accept a date in `YYYY-mm-dd` format indicating the earliest and latest (both inclusive) dates to load data from.